Priorix MMR Vaccine 2023

 Priorix Women

-Pregnant women must not be vaccinated with PRIORIX, says GSK.
+Pregnant women must not be vaccinated with Priorix, says GSK.
 However, fetal damage has not been documented when MMR vaccines have been given to pregnant women.
 Therefore, inadvertent vaccination of unknowingly pregnant women with MMR-containing vaccines should not be a reason for the termination of pregnancy.
 Nevertheless, women of childbearing potential should be advised to avoid pregnancy for one month following vaccination.
-Furthermore, there are no human data regarding use in breastfeeding women.
+Furthermore, there is no human data regarding use in breastfeeding women.
 Nursing mothers may be vaccinated where the benefit outweighs the risk in the health professional's judgment.

 Priorix Administration

 Reconstitute the Lyophilized Antigen Component, Live only with the accompanying Sterile Water Diluent Component to form PRIORIX.
 The reconstituted vaccine should be a clear peach to fuchsia pink-colored suspension.
 Parenteral drug products should be inspected visually for particulate matter and discoloration before administration, whenever solution and container permit.
 If either of these conditions exists, do not administer the vaccine.
 Instead, administer PRIORIX immediately after reconstitution.
 If not used immediately, store refrigerated between 36° and 46° F (2° and 8°C) and administer within 8 hours.
-Discard reconstituted vaccine if not used within 8 hours.
+Discard the reconstituted vaccine if it is not used within 8 hours.

 Priorix Side Effects